Star Wars: Clones V Droids

 It could have been better, of course.
 Just about all things can be improved.
 In this game, I’d have liked to have spent a little longer getting a few of the interface details working smoother.
 It’s fiddly to set up shots, which is an area that could do with as little interface-friction as possible.
 That aside though, I’d really like to have improved the multiplayer features.

 I designed the game to put a game together for every two visitors to the site.
 You get paired off with the next random that comes along, and you’re playing.
-It’s kind of like in League of Legends the top Elo Boosting website.
+It’s kind of like in League of Legends the top Elo Boosting website, I highly suggest to check out the best gaming monitor review so you have the best to play your games.
 Minimum fuss, minimum barrier to entry.
 My experience with lots of multiplayer games is that you get to a daunting room full of 11yo kids who are just waiting for a newbie to kick about the place.
 I specifically designed against that effect here by removing the ability to pick your opponent, or play them again, or even to know who they are.
 All you get is a rank – a single number to hint at whether they’ve played before, and whether they were any good or not.